 Long-Term Side Effects of Oxycodone

-Damage the white matter in the brain which may readily affect a user’s decision-making skills, behavior and stress response
+- Damage to the white matter in the brain may readily affect a user’s decision-making skills, behavior, and stress response

 There are certain risks to taking oxycodone.
 The risks must be weighed against the benefits of taking the drug.